alejandrochacinortega/server-contact-searcher/README.md

 JSON Server

-## Setup
-Make sure to deploy this JSON server first, then run the client.

 ## Setup Server

 - yarn
 - json-server generate.js
 - Open http://localhost:3000/ to see the JSON server

+## Notes
+- Make sure to deploy this JSON server first, then run the client.
+- make sure you have json-server on your machine: https://github.com/typicode/json-server